Asics Gel Trounce 3 Review Facts

 This is a road specific shoe and the many impact resistant features make it great for protection and traction on hard, paved surfaces.
 The carbon rubber outsole gives the shoe traction and durability while the blown rubber enhances impact protection and helps to grip these hard surfaces.
 This shoe is built for roads. sidewalks, or other paved, even surfaces.

-The combination of carbon rubber and blown rubber on the outsole of this shoe make for good traction on hard, solid surfaces.
+The combination of carbon rubber and blown rubber treads on the outsole of this shoe make for good traction on hard, solid surfaces.
 The blown rubber flexes on impact and bends around hard surfaces lending the outsole a bit of a sticky feeling, which is great for a solid toe off and a nice ride.
 Asics has also improved the way the upper and lacing system really work together to wrap around the midfoot, providing a nice tight feeling that moves with the foot and provides additional traction.

 This is classified as a light stability shoe and is built for runners requiring stability throughout their stride.
 It is great for promoting good form and getting through the miles injury free.
 It supports the foot from heel to toe and provides some torsion control, which is important for runners who tend to twist their knees.
 It helps stabilize the arch and prevent over-pronation.

 • Shock absorbing